Lightstreamer/Lightstreamer-example-StockList-client-silverlight/README.md

 * `lib`<br>
   Should contain Lightstreamer Silverlight Client library, to be used for the build process.<br>
-  Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `SilverlightClient.dll` and `SilverlightClient.pdb` files from the Lightstreamer Silverlight Client SDK (located under the `/DOCS-SDKs/sdk_client_silverlight/lib` folder) into this folder of the project.
+  Please download the latest `SilverlightClient.dll` and `SilverlightClient.pdb` files from the [Lightstreamer Silverlight Client SDK resources](https://lightstreamer.com/res/ls-silverlight-client/latest/usage.html) into this folder of the project.

 <br>
 The Silverlight Client Library is compatible with Silverlight environment version 3 or newer.